semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 Getting started with rule writing?
 Try the [Semgrep Tutorial](https://semgrep.dev/learn) 🎓
 :::

-This document describes Semgrep YAML rule syntax.
+This document describes the YAML rule syntax of Semgrep.

 ## Schema